chrisgleissner/spring-batch-rest/README.md

 | GET          | /jobExecutions?jobName=foo&exitCode=FAILED&limitPerJob=10 | Latest 10 failed executions for 'foo' job |
 | GET          | /jobExecutions/{id}    | Single job execution |
 | POST         | /jobExecutions         | Start job execution with optional property overrides |

+For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
+If the `limitPerJob` request parameter is larger than `100` (configurable via the `com.github.chrisgleissner.springbatchrest.maxNumberOfExecutionsPerJob` property), this cache is bypassed and the
+Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.

 #### Quartz Schedules